magician11/empath-wiki/myers-briggs-personality-types.md

 * https://www.16personalities.com/

-## Where can I contribute my answer to these test results?
+## Where can I contribute my personality test result?

 You need to first join https://goforself.me/a-free-online-empath-support-group/, and once in, we'll send you the submission link in there.